The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

 \subsection{Disconnected reductive groups}

-We need to apply $p$-adic Hodge theory in a Tannakian setting: we'll work with Galois representations valued in the disconnected algebraic group $\Gsemi$, and the corresponding filtered $\phi$-modules.
-To this end, we need to study filtrations valued in a disconnected algebraic group.
+We need to apply $p$-adic Hodge theory in a Tannakian setting: we'll work with Galois representations valued in the disconnected algebraic group $\Gsemie$, and the corresponding filtered $\phi$-modules.
+To this end, we need some general results about groups with reductive identity component.